 They should now be excited when you put your hand in there, as they look for food.
 By three weeks of age, I would sometimes even pop in a few small treats in my hand.
 Which includes Meal worms, Chicken Grit, Homemade/Organic unflavored yogurt, etc. (Look into BYC articles for more baby chick treats)

 As they get older, be sure to continue popping your hand in their box, talking to them, holding them, and feeding them.
 Sometimes, I would extend my finger out in their cage, and let them perch on me while I study or read.

 You'll find that chickens can be great companions, and friends.
 Take many pictures, and enjoy your beautiful, baby chicks!

 -How to professionally photograph your Baby Chicks for under $2.00

 How To Socialize Baby Chickens

-Socialising baby chicks to get friendly hens and roosters
+Socializing with baby chicks to get friendly hens and roosters.

 To make a comment simply sign up and become a member!